magicdata1/Netflix-Tableau-Dashboard/README.md

    Selecting a **Title** refreshes the **detail cards** at the top to show the selected item’s Description, Date Added, Duration, Rating, Release Year, and Genre.

+## If you find this project useful or insightful, feel free to ⭐ star the repository!